Basics of Newborn Baby Sleep (0 to 3 Months)

 - Sleep when the baby sleeps.

-Other Sleep Tips for Newborn to 3 Months Old Baby
+Other Sleep Tips for a Newborn to 3 Months Old Baby

-Once you have set a good bedtime routine for your baby, a few more tips that can be helpful to settle the baby.
+Once you have set a good bedtime routine for your baby, a few more tips that can be helpful to settle the baby are:

 - For the first few weeks, offer frequent nap time to babies.
 It is essential for them to get ample sleep.
-Sleep routines for infants means nothing but just sleeping all day long!
+Sleep routines for infants mean nothing, but sleeping all day long!

 - Teach them the difference between night and day.
 The baby should be able to relate that when it’s dark, it’s time to sleep and when it’s bright, it’s time to play and feed.
 You can create a baby nap schedule accordingly.